Abhay-N-J/socket-file-trasfer/README.md

 # socket-file-transfer
-Simple peer-to-peer CLI based file transfer application from one device to another using socket programming
+Simple peer-to-peer CLI and TKinter based file transfer application from one device to another using socket programming